HellomynamwisAaaaaa/PabloLibV3Tutorial/Tutorial.md

 ### OR

 # Want to make it like every option has a script?
 Well..
 Theres a way!
-Just use this follpwing code:
+Just use this following code:
 ```lua
 getgenv().selected = nil